syncs-usyd/syncs-constitution/constitution.rst

    1. facilitate communication between the postgraduate students and staff of the School of Computer Science of the University, and the Society; and

-   2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Social Media Manager and other student representatives of the Society to promote student participation in Society activities.
+   2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Marketing Manager and other student representatives of the Society to promote student participation in Society activities.

 13. The First Year Representative will:

    1. facilitate communication between the first year students and staff of the School of Computer Science of the University, and the Society; and

-   2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Social Media Manager and other student representatives of the Society to promote student participation in Society activities.
+   2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Marketing Manager and other student representatives of the Society to promote student participation in Society activities.

 14. The International Student Representative will:

    1. facilitate communication between the international students and staff of the School of Computer Science of the University, and the Society; and

-   2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Social Media Manager and other student representatives of the Society to promote student participation in Society activities.
+   2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Marketing Manager and other student representatives of the Society to promote student participation in Society activities.

 15. The Diversity Representative will:

    1. facilitate communication between members from diverse groups, the staff of the School of Computer Science of the University, and the Society; and

-   2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Social Media Manager and other student representatives of the Society to promote student participation in Society activities.
+   2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Marketing Manager and other student representatives of the Society to promote student participation in Society activities.

 16. The Executive, subject to this Constitution, must not engage in conduct that may reasonably be deemed destructive to the Society.
 All Executive Member of the Society are subject to the following conditions: